CAA - Science: California Alternate Assessment - Science

 A complete timeline of the release of the preliminary indicators, including the audience and agency responsible for distributing the information is available from CDE.
 LEAs are responsible for providing assessment preliminary indicators to parents/guardians.

 To facilitate this communication, CDE has developed a suite of communications tools, information, and FAQs.

 LEAs will have access to student scores and provisional information for each student.

-CDE has developed and made available numerous resources to support the 2017/18 administration Year Two CAA-Science Pilot:
+CDE has developed and made available numerous resources to support the administration of the CAA for Science: